czarjulius/Banka-React/README.md

 # Banka-React
-Converting the Banka application front to reactJs
+Converting the Banka application frontend to reactJs